-Economic Impact of Tourism – Visitor Volume and Value 2015
+Economic Impact of Tourism – Visitor Volume and Value 2016

 Cumbria Tourism, along with a number of partners including most of the district councils, and the Lake District National Park Authority, commission Global Tourism Solutions Ltd to estimate the economic impact of tourism in Cumbria.
 This is achieved through use of a model called STEAM (Scarborough Tourism Economic Activity Monitor).
-Through STEAM the county has a continuous tourism economic impact dataset from 2000 to 2015.
+Through STEAM the county has a continuous tourism economic impact dataset from 2000 to 2016.
 STEAM uses locally-derived data from a variety of sources including tourist information centres, visitor attractions and events, accommodation bedstocks and occupancy rates.
 Data is analysed to produce estimates of the number of visitors, visitor days, employment supported by tourism, and revenue generated.

-Between 2014 and 2015, there was an increase of 3.7% in tourist days, 3.2% in tourist numbers, and 7.1% in tourism revenue.
-This builds on the increases between 2013 and 2014 (which were 5.1% in tourist days, 4.7% in tourist numbers, and 9.1% in tourism revenue.).
-Employment supported by the visitor economy grew by 4.6%.
+Between 2015 and 2016, there was an increase of 4% in tourist days, 5.2% in tourist numbers, and 4.1% in tourism revenue.
+This builds on increases in both 2013 and 2014.

 Much of this increase was due to day, rather than staying visitors.
 Day visitors increased by 6%, equivalent to an extra 2.2 million visits, and their spend increased by 7.4%, bringing in an extra £100m, to a total of £1.46bn.
 The number of staying visitor nights increased by 0.5%, and spend grew by 0.4%.